-- A convenient way to distinguish one person from another - Brings a sense of continuity to life's experiences - Adds verve and commitment to relationships - People without self structures have impaired relationships. - Self-related processes helped our ancestors succeed in increasingly social hunter-gatherer bands in which interpersonal dynamics played a strong role in survival. - The evolution of relationships fostered the evolution of self and vice versa; the benefits of self have thus been a factor in the evolution of the brain. - Self has been stitched into human DNA by reproductive advantages slowly accumulating across a hundred thousand generations.
+- Motivates fierce effort to survive - Adds verve and commitment to relationships - "Self"-related processes helped our ancestors succeed in increasingly social hunter-gatherer bands in which interpersonal dynamics played a strong role in survival. - The evolution of relationships fostered the evolution of the apparent "self" and vice versa; the benefits of the illusion of "self" have been a factor in the evolution of the brain. - The persistent illusion of a "self" has been stitched into human DNA by reproductive advantages slowly accumulating across a hundred thousand generations.